jundalisay/superblist/content/en/research/mohammad/quran/sura-030a.md

 20. And of His signs is that He created you from dust; and behold, you become humans spreading out.

 21. And of His signs is that He created for you mates from among yourselves, so that you may find tranquility in them; and He planted love and compassion between you.
 In this are signs for people who reflect.

-22. And of His signs is the creation of the heav- ens and the earth, and the diversity of your languages and colors.
+22. And of His signs is the creation of the heavens and the earth, and the diversity of your languages and colors.
 In this are signs for those who know.

 23. And of His signs are your sleep by night and day, and your pursuit of His bounty.
 In this are signs for people who listen.

 24. And of His signs is that He shows you the lightning, causing fear and hope.
-And He brings down water from the sky, and with it
-He revives the earth after it was dead.
+And He brings down water from the sky, and with it He revives the earth after it was dead.
 In this are signs for people who understand.

 25. And of His signs is that the heaven and the earth stand at His disposal.
-And then, when
-He calls you out of the earth, you will emerge at once.
+And then, when He calls you out of the earth, you will emerge at once.

 26. To Him belongs everyone in the heavens and the earth.
 All are submissive to Him.

-27. It is He who initiates creation, and then re- peats it, something easy for Him.
+27. It is He who initiates creation, and then repeats it, something easy for Him.
 His is the highest attribute, in the heavens and the earth.
 He is the Almighty, the Wise.

 28. He illustrates an example for you, from your own selves: do you make your servants full partners in the wealth We have given you?

 Do you revere them as you revere one another?
 We thus explain the revelations for a people who understand.

 29. Yet the wrongdoers follow their desires without knowledge.
-But who can guide
-18.
-whom Allah leaves astray?
+But who can guide whom Allah leaves astray?
 They will have no helpers.

 30. So devote yourself to the religion of monotheism—the natural instinct Allah has in-